 - Altitude sickness: if you come from places without much altitude, you will probably feel tired and dizzy when you arrive at El Peñon or Antofagasta de la Sierra, whose altitude exceeds 3,000 meters.
 It is advisable not to make sudden movements, drink plenty of water and rest if you feel unwell.

 - Climate: in the Puna Catamarca the climate has a great variation in temperature between day and night.
-During the day the temperature can reach 20/25 degrees in summer but at night it drops drastically.
+During the day the temperature can reach 20/25 degrees in summer, but at night it drops drastically.
 Light clothing, warm clothes and a windbreaker should be worn.

 - Driving on the road: as it is a high altitude road with many curves and the presence of animals, it is recommended to drive at a moderate speed.
 Also beware of the intense wind that blows especially in the afternoon.
 Try to avoid traveling at night.